Bjornej/bjornej.github.com/_posts/2017-03-05-easy-structured-documentation.md

 ---
 layout: post
 comments: true
-published: false
+published: true
 title: Easy structured documentation
 categories:
   - documentation
   - knowledge base
 ---
-One of the classic problems arising when developing is how to create documentation about our software in a way that is easily disccoverable and updatable from every developer.
-We faced this problem and tried some options on the way before settling on the easiest and most approachable option we can find.
+One of the classic problems arising when developing professionally is how to create documentation about our software in a way that is easily disccoverable and updatable from every developer.
+We faced this problem and tried some options on the way before settling on the easiest and most approachable option we could find.

 #### First solution: Sharepoint

 This was the solution implemented when I was hired.
-It basically boils down to a website where documents can be uploadedd in a folder-like structure with permission to upload, read and modify them.
+It basically boils down to a website where documents can be uploaded in a folder-like structure with permission to upload, read and modify them.
 While it worked it had some serious problems:

 - lack of search across documents
 - permissions had  to be requested to an administrator to view documents (this could be avoided by giving read permissions to everyone in truth)